OpenSourceEconomics/epp_topics/src/epp_topics/pandas/merging/screencast/slides.md

 # Concat vs. merge

-- Use `concat` if you can
+- Use `concat` if it is safe to do
-  - 1:1 merging
-  - Index and columns are set properly
+  - Index / columns are compatible
+  - Only 1:1 merging
+- Use `merge`
+  - if you do anything outside of 1:1 merging
-- Use `merge` if you need more control
+  - if you need more control

 ---